-International Journal of Endocrinology Research and Reviews will spread the chief ongoing developments and advancements occurring within the field as well as organizational development and education associated to these areas of interest through article publications.
-We especially welcome high-quality unique research that progresses knowledge on these topics generalizable to other settings and countries.
-Notwithstanding research papers we welcome fewer formal contributions, including short reports, which would make the journal more accessible.
+International Journal of Diabetes & Metabolic Disorders is an international peer reviewed journal for those involved in teaching or practice in the fields of Diabetes as well as organizational development and education connected to these areas of interest.
+We particularly welcome high-quality original research that advances knowledge on these topics generalizable to other settings and countries.
+In addition to research papers we welcome less formal contributions, including short reports, which would make the journal more accessible.

 Text Introduction: The introduction should set the tone of the paper by providing a clear statement of the study, the relevant literature on the study subject and the proposed approach or solution.
 The introduction should be general enough to attract a reader’s attention from a broad range of scientific disciplines.

 Materials and Methods: This section should provide a complete overview of the design of the study.
 Detailed descriptions of materials or participants, comparisons, interventions and types of analysis should be mentioned.
 However, only new procedures should be described in detail; previously published procedures should be cited and important modifications of published procedures should be mentioned briefly.
 Capitalize trade names and include the manufacturer's name and address.

 Results: The results section should provide complete details of the experiment that are required to support the conclusion of the study.
 The results should be written in the past tense when describing findings in the authors' experiments.
 Previously published findings should be written in the present tense.
 Results and discussion may be combined or in a separate section.
 Speculation and detailed interpretation of data should not be included in the results but should be put into the discussion section.